The Lost Chance Doctrine And It’s Effect On Medical Malpractice Cases In Maryland.

-Ms. Mohr alleged that her physicians had breached the recognized standard of care for treating head trauma, and that their actions had substantially diminished her chance of a better medical outcome.
-Specifically, one of her medical experts opined that her stroke should have been diagnosed sooner, and that had she started anti-coagulants, anti-platelet agents, and general brain protection care earlier, she would have had a 50 to 60 percent chance of a better outcome – either no disability or, at least, significantly less disability.
+Ms. Mohr alleged that her physicians had breached the recognized standard of care for treating head trauma and that their actions had substantially diminished her chance of a better medical outcome.
+Specifically, one of her medical experts opined that her stroke should have been diagnosed sooner and that had she started anticoagulants, anti-platelet agents, and general brain protection care earlier, she would have had a 50 to 60% chance of a better outcome – either no disability or, at least, significantly less disability.

-The injured party’s medical experts in the 1983 case had testified that the delay in diagnosing his condition had reduced his five year survival rate from 39 percent to 25 percent.
+The injured party’s medical experts in the 1983 case had testified that the delay in diagnosing his condition had reduced his five-year survival rate from 39% to 25%.
 The court held that the harm caused by the physicians’ negligence, a decrease in the injured party’s survival rate by 14 percentage points, was a compensable injury.
-It reasoned that “[t]o decide otherwise would extend a blanket release from liability for doctors and hospitals any time there was less than a 50 percent chance of survival, regardless of how flagrant the negligence.”
+It reasoned that “[t]o decide otherwise would extend a blanket release from liability for doctors and hospitals any time there was less than a 50% chance of survival, regardless of how flagrant the negligence.”

 However, the court also concluded that Ms. Mohr’s damages would be limited to the “percentage” of the ultimate harm that she suffered that was attributable to her physicians’ negligence.
 For example, if an injured party suffers $100,000 of damages, and there is a 30% chance that the patient would have avoided those damages with appropriate care, then the party who does not provide that care would be liable for $30,000.

 The lost chance doctrine represents a departure from traditional legal principles, which ordinarily require an injured party to prove a probability of harm; that is, the negligence of a wrongdoer more likely than not brought about the injured person’s injuries.
 It is not enough for an injured party to show that he was deprived of a significant chance of avoiding harm.